oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-common-design-principles-part-1/rule.md

 3. When teams first begin implementing Dependency Injection, it is common for them to generate bloated interfaces that violate the Interface Segregation Principle.

 After you have identified and corrected the most obvious broad principle violations, you can start drilling into the code and looking for localized code breaches.
-[ReSharper](http&#58;//www.jetbrains.com/resharper/) from JetBrains or [JustCode](http&#58;//www.telerik.com/products/justcode.aspx) from Telerik are invaluable tools once you get to this level.
+[ReSharper](http&#58;//www.jetbrains.com/resharper/) from JetBrains o​r [JustCode](http&#58;//www.telerik.com/products/justcode.aspx) from Telerik are invaluable tools once you get to this level.

 Once you understand common design principles, look at [common design patterns](/Pages/DoYouKnowCommonDesignPatterns.aspx) to help you follow them in your projects.